wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 &nbsp;

-The day may soon come when EEG devices like CROWN, which combine portability and functionality as a stand-alone device, will be incorporated into our daily lives as "mobile devices" that we can easily use every day.
+The day may soon come when EEG devices like CROWN, which combine wearability and functionality as a stand-alone device, will be incorporated into our daily lives as "mobile devices" that we can easily use every day.

 &nbsp;